DCC-EX/EX-Hardware/EX-Motorshield8874/README.md

 A reset button is provided to reset the Arduino board.

+## PCB Jumpers

+Various PCB jumpers are provided to alter functionality of the board to suit user needs.
+These include jumpers to alter pin assignments for driving the motor shield, to disable the onboard 7.2V regulator or disconnect it from the VIN, and jumpers to override the IOREF pin for ADC range selection.

+### Aternate Pin Assignment PCB Jumpers

+![Alternate Pin Assignments] (static_images/Semify EX8874 pin assignments.jpg)

+There are 5 sets of PCB jumpers for each motor driver IC, some or all of which can be used to reassign Arduino pins to the various logic functions.

 ## Stacking Multiple Shields

 It is possibile to stack two EX-MotorShield8874s, though for use in in DCC-EX EX-CommandStation this is not fully tested or yet supported by software configuration.